Paris Can Wait

 The inciting incident occurs at 10 minutes when Michael asks Jacques to drive Anne from Cannes to Paris since she can't fly due to her ear infection.
 Anne reluctantly agrees to the car trip with a man she barely knows..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Anne decides to fully embrace the journey rather than demand they rush to Paris.
+This reveals the protagonist's commitment to Anne decides to fully embrace the journey rather than demand they rush to Paris.
 She chooses to stay overnight in Lyon when Jacques suggests it, accepting this will be more than just a drive., moving from reaction to action.

 The Collapse moment at 67 minutes (73% through) represents the emotional nadir.
 Here, Anne learns Jacques has been keeping her from Paris intentionally, making unnecessary detours.
 She feels betrayed and foolish for trusting him.
-The magical journey now feels like a manipulation, and she demands they go directly to Paris., demonstrates the protagonist at their lowest point.
+The magical journey now feels like a manipulation, and she demands they go directly to Paris., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 80% of the runtime.
 Anne realizes that Jacques' "deception" was actually a gift—he gave her permission to slow down and live.
 Whether or not he had ulterior motives, the experience was real and valuable.
 She chooses gratitude over resentment., demonstrating the transformation achieved throughout the journey.